Defending Our Waters

 - Rescinding the 2015 Clean Water Rule will also place additional burdens on EPA and the Army Corps of Engineers at a time when these agencies are already under difficult staffing and budgetary constraints.

-- The 30-day comment period for the proposed changes is totally inadequate for such a critical and complex issue and represents a blatant attempt to minimize public input.
-The comment period should be extended to at least 120 days.
+- This is a critical and complex issue.
+The comment period for any new definition should be at least 120 days.

 How to Submit Your Comment to EPA